 Keysets

 Keysets are the main way in which users can access keys (via the class KeysetHandle).
 This ensures that every user has code to handle multiple keys at once.
-We claim that for most users of cryptography, handling multiple keys is a necessity: it needs to be possible to change keys (old keys can be leaked, for example), and there is almost never an atomic "switch to the next key" which can be applied to the machines the code runs and all ciphertexts, globally, and in an instant.
+For most users of cryptography, handling multiple keys is a necessity: it needs to be possible to change keys (old keys can be leaked, for example), and there is almost never an atomic "switch to the next key" which can be applied to the machines the code runs and all ciphertexts, globally, and in an instant.
 Hence, the user needs to write code which works when one changes from one key to the next one.

 Example: AEAD

-It is interesting to note that Keysets are full keys in the above sense: they are a complete description of the functions \(\mathrm{Enc}\) and \(\mathrm{Dec}\) used.
-This means that users can write a class which takes as input a KeysetHandle, expressing the idea that the class needs a complete description of objects \({\mathrm{Enc}}\) and \(\mathrm{Dec}\) to function properly.
-In other words, this enables user to write APIs which communicates 'to use this class, you need to provide me the description of a cryptographic primitive'.
+It is interesting to note that Keysets are full keys: they are a complete description of the functions \(\mathrm{Enc}\) and \(\mathrm{Dec}\) used.
+This means that users can write a class which takes as input a KeysetHandle, expressing the idea that the class needs a complete description of objects \(\mathrm{Enc}\) and \(\mathrm{Dec}\) to function properly.
+This enables user to write APIs which communicate that: to use this class you need to provide me the description of a cryptographic primitive.

 Key rotation